the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit01/project/_index.md

 # Unit Networking: Server Project

 In this project, you will create a server using Banjo.
+It is up to you to create a server with a user in mind.

 ## [1] Planning Document